ans-group/docs.ukfast.co.uk/source/security/polkitd.md

 ```
 ## Manual Mitigation

-In lieu of a patched version of **polkit**, Red Hat have detailed a method of mitigation, linked below.
+In lieu of a patched version of **polkit**, Red Hat have detailed an alternative method of mitigation, linked below.

 * [Red Hat](https://access.redhat.com/security/cve/CVE-2021-4034)